 Congratulations!
 If you’re reading this blog you must be on the verge of hiring your first staff member and writing your own employment contract.
 Building a team is an exciting step in growing your business so here’s to you!

-Then there are all the legalities to consider.
-In that case, let’s start with the first formal document you’ll need to draw up; the employment contract.
+Employment shouldn’t be stressful!
+We want to help you navigate the complexities of hiring.
+Let’s start with the first formal document you’ll need to draw up; the employment contract.

 What are employment contracts?